 Leonard Gans, a real estate broker, sees potential in the area ‒ cheap land but a few blocks away from the booming Grand Central Station business district ‒ and convinces Fred French to build there.
 Gans is hired as chief assembler of the property.

 |Before Fred French showed up: Prospect Place (now Tudor City Place), 1925|

-|Holdout 8 Prospect Place (arrows) kept the large lot opposite Windsor Tower undeveloped for over 25 years. |
+|Holdout 8 Prospect Place (arrows) keeps the large lot opposite Windsor Tower undeveloped |

+for over 25 years.
 View looking east from 40th St. and Second Ave.

-|The good news for locals was that the vacant lot housed tennis courts in the 1930s and 1940s, a much-publicized Tudor City amenity.
+|The good news for locals is that the vacant lot houses tennis courts in the 1930s and 1940s, a much-publicized Tudor City amenity.
 View looks east toward No. 5, Windsor Tower.|

 Post a Comment